seanboyce/ubiblio/README.md

 2. Remove books
 3. Update books
 4. Search books and see their location (useful if stored in bins, because you don't have space for tons of bookshelves)
-5. Autopopulate a book's fields by entering an ISBN (just access /isbn/[your-isbn])
+5. Autopopulate a book's fields by entering an ISBN (either by typing /isbn/[your-isbn]) into the address bar, or from the 'Add New Book" interface
 6. Reading list management for each user
 7. Book wishlist (just set owned=False, then update to True when you buy it)
 8. Withdraw and return books.
 Display a list of withdrawn books (to help put them away).